-15 time Emmy award winner Don Horner is senior producer/director for WBAL-TV and Studio 11.
-Don has produced and directed a variety of film and tape productions including national commercials for The World Golf League and Pacific WebWorks to name two.
-Don has also produced and or directed a number of nationally syndicated entertainment/awards programs and documentaries.
-Don’s philosophy is simple, “Whether our client needs a ten second commercial or a two hour entertainment program, give them the best production possible using the very best crew and equipment.
-I always start with a blank sheet of paper and never use a cookie cutter approach.
-Each business is unique and I try to make sure that I get that message into their commercial.”
+15-time Emmy award winner Don Horner is Senior Producer/Director for WBAL-TV and Studio 11.
+Don has produced and directed a variety of film and tape productions including national commercials for The World Golf League and Pacific WebWorks, to name a couple.
+Don has also produced and/or directed a number of nationally syndicated entertainment/awards programs and documentaries.
+Don’s philosophy is simple: “Whether our client needs a ten-second commercial or a two-hour entertainment program, give them the best production possible using the very best crew and equipment.
+I always start with a blank sheet of paper and never use a cookie-cutter approach.
+Each business is unique, and I try to make sure that I get that message into their commercial.”

 Director of Photography

-“Frenchy” became a professional photojournalist right out of college in Honolulu, and photography helped him work his way around the country from Vermont to North Carolina, eventually settling in the DC area where he began freelancing as both a news photographer and as a grip, gaffer, photographer, and editor.
-Mike has worked with many of the major television news organizations, independent film companies, government agencies and nonprofits on projects ranging from news events to short films, documentaries to live event coverage.
-He’s been up close with a few Presidents of the United States, survived hurricanes and tornadoes, shot a segment for Miss Universe and has been dangled from helicopters on more than one occasion.
+“Frenchy” became a professional photojournalist right out of college in Honolulu, and photography helped him work his way around the country from Vermont to North Carolina, eventually settling in the D.C. area where he began freelancing as a news photographer, grip, gaffer, entertainment photographer, and editor.
+Mike has worked with many of the major television news organizations, independent film companies, government agencies, and nonprofits on projects ranging from news events to short films to live event coverage.
+He’s been up close with a few Presidents of the United States, survived a few hurricanes and tornadoes, and has been dangled from helicopters on more than one occasion.

 Away from Studio11, Mike occasionally teaches at the University of Maryland’s Phillip Merrill College of Journalism, and he recently became an ‘Adirondack 46er’ after 23 years of hiking.

 Awards include ACE, AP, NYSBA, Murrow, NPPA, and several Emmy awards.